-- Warn off predators encroaching on territory, you know, like the mailman.
+- Warn off potential predators encroaching on territory (you know, like the mailman or the doorbell)

 - Call home lost pack members

 - Help the pack find them if they become separated

 - Call others when prey is cornered.
 Hunting dogs like basset hounds, foxhounds, and beagles have been bred to intensify this instinct.

 Done right, howling can accomplish many functions simultaneously.
 Ultimately, it’s a bonding activity that’s healthy and typical for pack animals like dogs.